prasad1120/ElegantPopover/README.md

 # Elegant Popover

-Highly customisable popovers with different shapes, borders, arrow styles and gradient in iOS.
+Highly customisable popovers with multiple borders, borders styles (color and gradient) and arrow styles in iOS.

 ## Features
 - [x] Border with Color or Gradient (Any layer).